 There are so many different reasons why licenses expire.
 There are even more reasons to get back in the game, especially now!
 We understand, life happens!
 That is why we are dedicated to equipping you with the correct information and the right education to make your comeback!

 Now that you are looking to get back into the industry, you should be aware that the requirements to obtain and maintain a license have likely changed since you last practiced real estate.
-It can be tough to keep up with the changes.
+New York is always changing the rules, guess they want to be different than everyone else?
+It can be tough to keep up with the changes, especially when your not in the business!
 Next up, we outline exactly what you need to do given whatever your situation is.

-All you need to do is complete 22.5 hours of real estate continuing education, including 3 hours of fair housing and 1 hour of law of agency and renew your license with a sponsoring broker.
+All you need to do is complete 22.5 hours of real estate continuing education, including 3 hours of fair housing, 1 hour of law of agency, 2.5 hours of Ethical Business Practices, 1 hour of Recent Legal Matters, 2 hours of Cultural Diversity and 2 hours of Implicit Bias training and renew your license with a sponsoring broker.
+NYS keeps moving the cheese and adding more required topics, no surprise here!

 Regardless of whether you took the 75-hour course or the 45, all you need to do is retake the state exam.
 Please keep in mind that the state exam will include questions from all 75 hours of curriculum.
-Therefore if you took your course prior to 2008 or you have not taken the course in a while, it may be beneficial to take the remedial course or at least purchase a textbook and review materials so that you are prepared on all of the topics you need to know.
+Therefore if you took your course prior to 2008 or you have not taken the course in a while, it may be beneficial to retake the 77 hour Salesperson licensing course or at least purchase a textbook so that you are prepared on all of the topics you need to know.
+Don't forget to complete the additional 2 hour of Developing Cultural Competence need effective December 21, 2022, it's a questions that will be asked by the Department of State when you apply for your license.

-Were Once Licensed BUT you can prove that you took the 75 Hour Course
+If you were once licensed BUT you can prove that you took the 75 Hour Salesperson Course?

 You will be required to take a 30-hour remedial course and school exam and retake the state exam.
-Again, the state exam will cover all 75 hours, so review materials and/or the full course is recommended.
+Again, the state exam will cover all 77 hours, so review materials and/or the full course is recommended.
+Or it may be beneficial to just take the 77 hour Salesperson course.

 Both courses are valid for 8 years from the course completion date.
 If you do not obtain your license within that time frame, you will need to retake the course.
 Once either of the courses is used to obtain a license, they do not expire and can be used as stated above or to upgrade your license.